asystemsguy/REST_presentation/src/presentation.md

 - Backend basics
 - **Design a simple backend - chat app**
 - Implement the simple backend in python
+- Best practices
 ---

-# Lets build a simple application - Chat app
+# Design a simple backend - chat app

+## Chat app

 Requirements for our chat app